cs50nestm/cs50labs/variables/README.md

 # Variables

-In this lab you will learn:
+In this lab you will learn about:

-- The difference between a variable in Math and CS
+- The difference between variables in Math and CS
-- How to create a variable
+- Creating and naming a variable
-- How to assign a value to a variable
+- Assigning a value to a variable
 - Getting user input for a variable

 ## What is a Variable?